sixhobbits/coding-with-replit/manuscript/14-building-a-discord-bot-with-node-and-repl-it.md

 ## Setting up authorization for our bot
 By default, Repl code is public.
 This is great as it encourages collaboration and learning, but we need to be careful not to share our secret bot token (which gives anyone who has access to it full control of our bot).

 To get around the problem of needing to give our *code* access to the token while allowing others to access our code but *not* our token, we'll be using [environment variables](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps).
-On a normal machine, we'd set these directly on our operating system, but using Repl we don't have access to this.
-Repl allows us to set secrets in environment variables through a special `.env` file.
+On a normal machine, we'd set these directly on our operating system, but using Repl.it we don't have access to this.
+Repl.it allows us to set secrets in environment variables through a special `.env` file.

 First, we need to create a new file called exactly `.env`.
 Select "Add file" and name this file `.env`.
 It is important not to leave out the `.` at the beginning.
 Open this new file and add a variable to define your bot's secret token (note that this is the second token that we got while setting up the bot -- different from the Client ID that we used to add our bot to our server).
 It should look something like: